Local analysis, no uploads

 Why use ChessIQ for Lichess analysis

-Your games never leave your device
+Your games stay on your device

 Offline after first load